 Considering that CBD oil is derived from hemp (a part of the cannabis plant family) or cannabis, this is a perfectly understandable concern.
 Routine drug testing and random drug testing is a common aspect of employment for many.
 While the list of CBD oil benefits is long, it’s not worth risking a failed drug test, right?

-Thankfully, the urine drug screen for THC and its metabolites is known to have very little cross-reactivity to other cannabinoids that are non-psychoactive, such as CBD, CBG (cannabigerol), CBN (cannabinol), and others.
-CBD oil, especially that derived from hemp, contains only trace amounts of THC.
+Thankfully, the urine drug screen for THC and its metabolites is known to have little cross-reactivity to other cannabinoids that are non-intoxicating, such as CBD, CBG (cannabigerol), CBN (cannabinol), and others.
+Most CBD oil products contain only trace amounts of THC — .3% or less.

 For example, hemp contains anywhere from 1/10th to 1/300th of the THC concentration found in marijuana.
-Not enough to trigger a positive on a test.
+This amount would not be enough to trigger a positive on a test.

 However, an individual who is consuming a minimum of 1,000 – 2,000 mg of CBD oil per day, this would total approximately 3-6mg of THC.
 This is nowhere near enough to produce a high in the user but potentially could result in a positive detection in a urine screen.

 If this puts your employment at risk, we would strongly recommend that you choose a CBD isolate which contains 0% THC, as this removes the risk.
 It may be helpful to discuss your use with your medical practitioner and employer.
 Your doctor may be willing to write a statement in regard to your use of CBD oil to be given to your employer, and, once educated on CBD oil and the health benefits you derive from it, your employer may also be willing to discount a false positive, should that arise.